apache/nuttx/Documentation/components/drivers/character/note.rst

   :return: If success, 0 (``OK``) is returned and the given overwriter mode is set as the current settings.
     If failed, a negated ``errno`` is returned.

+.. c:macro:: NOTERAM_GETTASKNAME

+  Get task name string

+  :argument: A writable pointer to :c:struct:`noteram_get_taskname_s`

+  :return: If success, 0 (``OK``) is returned and the task name corresponding to given pid is stored into the given pointer.
+           If failed, a negated ``errno`` is returned.

 Filter control APIs
 ===================